 “More” is not always better, and “all” is really not sustainable.
 If your marketing is a shotgun approach—“let’s just target them all!”—then it’s guaranteed you’re wasting money.
 Digital marketing is not only very measurable but in many arenas highly targetable.
 Make the effort to know your customers—and your ideal customer—and aim for that persona(s).
 Better qualified traffic is a smaller pool of people, but a higher ROI with plenty of room to grow with those truly interested in and in need of your product or service.

 When you get comments on that blog you set up (you did, didn’t you?), do you engage in the conversation or just leave them hanging?
 Comments are evidence not only that you’ve got readers (excluding spam, of course… but you’re monitoring and filtering that out too, right?).
 So it’s very important to interact with those real-live readers to build and maintain ongoing relationships with them.
 Plus, as a bonus, it’s great for SEO.
 Even if you’re not getting a lot of comments on your site, don’t forget to stay on top of comments on your social media pages and profiles.
 In fact, often people will share articles on social media and keep the conversation going there.
 They’re still talking about you but in a different venue.
 Be part of the conversation.

 9. Letting Your Website Be Slow

 If you’re using email marketing to onboard and nurture customers (you are, aren’t you?
-More on that later), use caution in how much you send.
+More on that later), use caution in how often you send emails.
 You want to stay in front of your customers but keep it relevant and timely.
 Keep an eye on open rates and unsubscribes.
 If customers are ignoring you or removing themselves from your list entirely, reexamine your tactics and fix this digital marketing mistake.